vfarcic/vfarcic.github.io/articles/huawei.md

 ### Process

 * What is the industry-wide development process for DevOps?
-Please divide into sub-microservices and single-mode development
+Please divide into sub-microservices and single-mode development.

 ### Team